matyalatte/tuw/docs/README.md

 ## Only 500KB for a portable GUI

-Tuw will give a very simple GUI to your scripts.
+Tuw provides a very simple GUI for your scripts.
 All you need is a JSON file and a tiny executable.
-**No need compilers, no need browsers, and no need huge executables**!
+**No need for compilers, browsers, or huge executables!**

 ![sample](https://github.com/matyalatte/tuw/assets/69258547/9b3c8487-010e-497b-b66c-95af84906dd0)
 <img src=https://user-images.githubusercontent.com/69258547/192090797-f5e5b52d-59aa-4942-a361-2c8b5c7bd746.png width=387></img>